SaltwaterC/http-request/README.md

 This is especially useful if you process batch data that isn't guarantee to have everything as expected.

-If the number of [default maximum sockets](http://nodejs.org/docs/latest/api/http.html#agent.maxSockets) value is too small, you may ajust it by calling the exported setMaxSockets method:
+If the number of [default maximum sockets](http://nodejs.org/docs/latest/api/http.html#agent.maxSockets) value is too small, you may adjust it by calling the exported setMaxSockets method:

 ```javascript
 http.setMaxSockets(16);